Sunday 12th July 2020

 Washington Leisure Centre

-Last Entries: Last online entry date Thursday 15th April at 9am.
-Entries will be taken on the day at a additional cost of £5.00, if not otherwise sold out.
+Last Entries: Last online entry date Friday 10th July at 9am.
+Entries will be taken on the day at an additional cost of £5.00, if not otherwise sold out

 Race Licenses: Race licenses are required otherwise a £5 day license will be charged.